Best Kids Hiking Boots

 So, make sure you don’t go too cheap with the quality of the boots because you want to make sure your child gets the stability and support he or she needs when out on the trails.

 Expert Interviews & Opinions

-When first starting hiking with kids, it's important to let them get comfortable with both the terrain and the capability of their hiking shoe.
-Gradually increase terrain difficulty and hike length for best results!
+When first starting hiking with kids, it's important to let them get comfortable with both the terrain and the capability of their hiking shoes.
+Gradually increase terrain difficulty and hike length for the best results!

 Other Factors to Consider